March 20-May 25, 2015

 Starting on the first day of spring, Biltmore celebrates the legacy of Frederick Law Olmsted and his final project – George Vanderbilt’s magnificent Biltmore gardens.
 The bright colors in the gardens are brought inside with an opulent display of tropical plants and lavish flowers inside Biltmore House.

+During this festival of flowers, see spring evolve with a steady progression of blooms.
 Tulips abound at Biltmore’s main entrance and the big display in the Walled Garden.
-The tulip peak is usually mid April.
-See spectacular floral arrangements in the Biltmore House
+Tulip peak bloom time is usually mid April.

 The biggest color explosion is the vibrant colors in the 20-acre azalea garden and cascades of native and exotic blooms in the natural gardens (late April) and along the walking trails.